 If you’re hesitant about it, here are a few reasons that should help you decide that learning how to speak Spanish and getting Spanish lessons is right for you and your career!

-There are a lot of opportunities in a number of professional fields for those who speak basic Spanish or even just conversational Spanish.
+There are a lot of opportunities in a number of professional fields for those who speak even basic Spanish or conversational Spanish.
 For those have gained a high degree of fluency, a deep understanding of the language and culture, and have a vast Spanish vocabulary, there are lucrative opportunities in language tuition and translation.

-In fact, there are a lot of opportunities in almost every field if you’re willing to learn Spanish.
-If you’re struggling to find work, you should start looking in Spanish-speaking countries and consider adding a second language to your resume.
+In fact, there are a lot of opportunities in almost every field if you're willing to learn Spanish.
+If you’re struggling to find work at home, you should start looking in Spanish-speaking countries and consider adding a second language to your resume.

 According to the World Tourism Organization (UNWTO), there are around one billion tourists around the world.
 Naturally, this has helped grow the tourism industry.
 In fact, Spain is the most popular tourist destination in Europe for those living outside of the European Union.
 Additionally, three of the top 25 tourist destinations are in Spanish speaking countries.

 If you work in tourism, Spanish is on the podium in terms of the most important languages to speak.
 Just knowing a few common phrases and a bit about Spanish grammar could put you ahead of a number of other candidates.

-Speaking Spanish as well as being familiar with Spanish-speaking culture would be a great addition to your resume and could lead you to landing a job in the US, Spain, or Latin America.
-Mastering this foreign language could help you interact with people from all over the world and give them advice thanks to everything you’ve learned about Spanish culture or Latin American culture.
+Speaking Spanish as well as being familiar with Spanish-speaking culture would be a great addition to your resume and could lead you to landing a job in Spain or Latin America.
+Mastering this foreign language could help you interact with people from all over the world and give them advice thanks to everything you've learned about Spanish culture or Latin American culture.

 If you’d like an adventure, instead of enrolling on a Spanish course, why not consider taking an immersion trip to a Spanish speaking country?
 By doing so you can learn to speak like the locals do, whilst enhancing your pronunciation and language skills.